ricallinson/pi-pxe-boot/README.md

 	echo | sudo tee /etc/dnsmasq.conf
 	sudo nano /etc/dnsmasq.conf

-With the `dnsmasq.conf now empty add the following;
+With the `dnsmasq.conf` now empty insert the following.
+The value of `dhcp-range` must be the broadcast address of your current network.
+This will be the current IP address with the last number changed to __255__.

 	port=0
 	dhcp-range=10.0.0.255,proxy